Using Bare Metal service as a standalone service¶

 Store the URL to the ISO image to

-setting:baremetal node set $NODE_UUID \ --instance-info boot_iso=$BOOT_ISO_URL
+instance_info/boot_iso, instead of akernelorramdisksetting:baremetal node set $NODE_UUID \ --instance-info boot_iso=$BOOT_ISO_URLDeploy the node:

 baremetal node deploy $NODE_UUID